merondun/merothon/README.md

 ## Installation

-Installation is easiest with conda (or preferably mamba..!):
+Installation (only unix tested) is easiest with conda (or preferably mamba..!):

 ```
 conda config --add channels merothon